joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 Additionally, the `.stignore` file is different on every device and should be created before syncing anything off the local device.
 I wanted to ignore the `.obsidian` directory on my phone because it is different than the one on my laptop (on the rare occasion that I use Obsidian on my laptop).
-I also didn't want the updates to the obsidian workspace files to constantly sync.
-I made a similar choice with the laptops's `.zk/notebook.db` file which constantly changes with every edit.
+I also didn't want the updates to the Obsidian workspace files to constantly sync.
+I made a similar choice with the laptop's `.zk/notebook.db` file which constantly changes with every edit.
 However, care must be taken if the file was previously synced.
 In such a case, the file should be added to the remote device's `.stignore` file before deleting to make sure that the deletion is not synced across all devices as well.